asynts/pico-os/Docs/Debug/0016_open-issues.md

 -   I should add an assertion that checks that if we schedule away from something, it can't be holding any locks.

 -   I should use the builtin mutex things from the processor.

+-   I really need to cut out the Pico SDK thing entirely.
+    The whole memory allocation thing is a mess.